How To Start Your Operational Excellence Journey

 Accelerating Training and Skills Development

-However, training is very disruptive, taking both trainees and trainers away from their actual jobs.
-That’s why manufacturers like the specialized nutrition division of Danone and Barry Callebaut, the world’s leading chocolate manufacturer, have introduced digital, self-paced training as part of their connected worker app.
+However, training is very disruptive, taking trainees and trainers away from their jobs.
+That’s why manufacturers like the specialized nutrition division of Danone and Barry Callebaut have introduced digital, self-paced training as part of their connected worker app.

 These manufacturers have reduced their reliance on formal classroom training events and on-the-floor shadowing.
 Instead, operators watch video micro-lessons on a tablet at their own pace.
 When done, they complete an online exam practice in front of a more senior operator or supervisor until they demonstrate that they’ve mastered the skill.

-“Operators take the lead in their own learning,” explains Jorn Vroegh, Learning & Development Coordinator, at Danone.
+“Operators take the lead in their own learning,” explains Jorn Vroegh, Learning & Development Coordinator at Danone.
 “They learn when they need to, the right way, and without constantly taking other operators away from their work.”

 By moving to digital training and skills development, Danone decreased the time and cost of shadowing by 40%, while Barry Callebaut saw a 50% reduction in compliance training time.

-“Our expectations have been exceeded in every respect,” says John Schouten, Director Global Operational Excellence at Barry Callebaut.
+“Our expectations have been exceeded in every respect,” says John Schouten, Director of Global Operational Excellence at Barry Callebaut.
 “Overall, we were able to increase productivity by 4%, which is a great success in an already very efficient factory.”

 Moreover, the benefits of using video micro-lessons extend beyond training.
-They also make it easier and clearer for operators to follow work instructions and trouble-shooting tips.
+They also make it easier and clearer for operators to follow work instructions and troubleshooting tips.

 Making It Easier to Follow Work Standards

 As a result, these critical documents are rarely accessed.
 That’s why Riviera, a specialty dairy producer, and Leclerc, a leading food manufacturer in Canada, enable their workers to access digital versions of these documents directly at their stations.

-Connecting workers in this way has led to a 5.9% reduction in equipment downtime at Leclerc, and a 9% reduction in waste at Riviera.
+Connecting workers in this way has led to a 5.9% reduction in equipment downtime at Leclerc and a 9% reduction in waste at Riviera.

-Faster Collaborative Problem Solving
+Faster Collaborative Problem-Solving

-However, experts aren’t always on-site to respond to a call-for-help, especially during nights shifts and weekends.
+However, experts aren’t always on-site to respond to a call for help, especially during night shifts and weekends.
 That’s why operators at Bosch, Barry Callebaut, and C.H.
-Guenther, a privately owned food manufacturer in the US, use the digital communications feed in their connected worker app to escalate and trouble-shoot issues.
+Guenther, a privately owned food manufacturer in the US, use the digital communications feed in their connected worker app to escalate and troubleshoot issues.

 Instead of ringing the Andon bell and waiting for a supervisor or maintenance technician to come to the rescue, operators use their connected worker app to post a call for help.
 This includes a photo or video of the problem taken using their workstations’ tablet.
-All experts and workers assigned to that equipment are automatically notified, and anyone can respond if they have a solution.
+All experts and workers assigned to that equipment are automatically notified; anyone can respond if they have a solution.

 The expectation for workers to be actively engaged and contribute to solving problems and continuous improvement is echoed at Barry Callebaut.

-“People are not here just to work, but also to think,” says Johan de Langhe, Global CI Champion, at Barry Callebaut.
-“They use the communication and collaboration tools (of our connected worker app) to share their experience and insights, improve problem solving, and eliminate gaps in standards and execution.”
+“People are not here just to work, but also to think,” says Johan de Langhe, Global CI Champion at Barry Callebaut.
+“They use the communication and collaboration tools (of our connected worker app) to share their experience and insights, improve problem-solving, and eliminate gaps in standards and execution.”